 Resolution Approach:

 API requests fail due to data format or validation issues, preventing proper processing of request data.
-These errors typically result in HTTP 400 status codes with detailed validation messages.
+The new endpoints enforce specific API constraints for data validation.

 Common Causes: